 2.3.3.3.
 Of devices for indirect vision;

 2.3.3.4.
-Of side direction-indicator lamps, end outline marker lamps, front and rear position lamps, parking lamps, retro reflectors and side marker lamps.
+Of side direction-indicator lamps, end-outline marker lamps, front and rear position lamps, parking lamps, retro-reflectors and side-marker lamps.

 2.3.3.5.
 Of customs seals affixed to the vehicle, and of devices for securing and protecting such seals.